Your Case Value

 - What is a jury’s perception of you and the defendant?

-We dig into all of these elements along with any other considerations that are revealed in the process of investigating your case.
+We investigate all of these elements along with any other considerations that are revealed in the process of researching your case.
 Any estimate done otherwise could be off by thousands or millions of dollars without all of the facts.
-Many personal injury victims do not envision the extensive costs their injuries will incur, and drastically underestimate the value of their.
+Many personal injury victims do not envision the extensive costs their injuries will incur, and drastically underestimate the value of their case.

 How do you evaluate and settle a personal injury claim?